hackclub/hackclub/workshops/Tkinter/README.md

 We will be using [Tkinter](https://docs.python.org/3/library/tk.html) python library to develop the user interface.

+## What is Tkinter

+Tkinter is a library in python used to make cool User Interfaces.
+What the user see on the screen to interact with is called a user interface.
+So here we will use this library (tkinter) to make it.

 ### Setting up the environment for Tkinter

 [Repl.it](https://repl.it) We will be using it for coding.
 This is awesome because you no need to install python on your machine.
 Just go to this link.

 To get started, go to https://repl.it/languages/Tkinter.
 Your coding environment will be ready in a few seconds!
 <img width="1440" alt="Screenshot 2020-09-18 at 5 39 06 PM" src="https://cloud-o8q46nkko.vercel.app/screenshot_2020-09-25_at_9.23.06_pm.png">

-## What is Tkinter

-Python offers multiple options for developing a GUI (Graphical User Interface).
-Out of all the GUI methods, Tkinter is the most commonly used method.
-It is used to make software and Graphical User interfaces for your python code.

 ## Code and explanation.